Fattaneh-Pasand/k8s-ingress-routing-demo/README.md

 By convention, we put all our Flux “sources” (GitRepositories, HelmRepositories, Buckets) in flux-system, so Flux controllers know where to find them.flux-system namespace → holds Flux plumbing + source definitions (Git/Helm repos).targetNamespace (e.g. ingress-nginx, default, monitoring) → where actual apps run.It keeps GitOps infra config separate from workloads, which is considered a best practice.

 flux reconcile source git flux-system

+In a Kustomization (kustomize) file, any resources: entry that is a folder must contain its own kustomization.yaml.